RaspAP/theme-test/docs/quick-start.md

 Your AP's <a href="https://docs.raspap.com/features-core/ap-basics/">basic settings</a> and many <a href="https://docs.raspap.com/features-core/ap-basics/#advanced-options">advanced options</a> may now be modified by RaspAP.

 ## Supported Distributions
+<a name="distros"></a>
-RaspAP was originally made for Raspberry Pi OS, but now also installs on the following Debian-based distros.
+RaspAP was originally made for Raspberry Pi OS, but now also installs on the following Debian-based distros:

 | Distribution | Release | Architecture | Support |
 | ------------ | ------- | ------------ | ------- |